prithulc/prithulc.github.io/README.md

 ## Work Experience

 **Casual Academic Staff** @ University of Tasmania	(Sep 2024 – ongoing)
-- Teaching assistant for Statistics using R Programming module.
+- Teaching assistant for Statistics using R programming
-- Test and Tag Technician for the Medical Science Precinct, University of Tasmania.
+- Test and Tag Technician for the Medical Science Precinct, University of Tasmania

 **Machine Learning Researcher** @ Fortifyedge Inc (Feb 2024 – Jun 2024)
-- Created dashboard to display noise data from Boeing Aircraft Factory collected on Samsung wearables for Worker Safety
+- Created dashboard to display noise data from Boeing Aircraft Factory collected on Samsung wearables for worker safety
-- Modelled hearing loss prediction based on demographics and objective exposure to noise.
+- Modelled hearing loss prediction based on demographics and objective exposure to noise
-- Performed anomaly detection on accelerometry and gravitation data to model physical activity intensity.
+- Performed anomaly detection on accelerometry and gravitation data to model physical activity intensity

 **Statistical Analyst** @ Eli Lilly and Company (Jan 2022 – Sep 2023)
 - Supported immunology studies with dataset creation and report generation using SAS and R programming
 - Supported development of in-house automation tools on Shiny
-- Contributed to functional onboarding of new hires and mentoring graduate freshers.
+- Functional onboarding of new hires and mentoring graduate freshers

 ## Grants and Scholarships
 - **Dr Eric Guiler Tasmanian Devil HDR Research Grant** (A$24,985) "Deployment of the novel remote animal microchip scanner (RAMS) to remotely study Tasmanian devils (_Sarcophilus harrisii_) at the Forestier Peninsula" (2026-2028)